 - Regulates gene expression

 - Is transcribed from the coding DNA strand and not from the template DNA strand.
-Is therefore complementary to mRNA.
+It is therefore complementary to mRNA.

 - CircRNA (circular RNA)

 - Binds to miRNA.
-Is thereby involved in the regulation of cellular processes, such as proliferation or apoptosis (cell death)
+Is thus involved in the regulation of cellular processes, such as proliferation or apoptosis (cell death)

 - Class I RNA